Contents

 Spend under management is the total spend managed by procurement out of the total addressable spend.

-In other words, Spend under management is a measure of procurement influence over the company’s spend.
+In other words, Spending under management is a measure of procurement influence over the company’s spending.

 The higher the spend under management number, the better it is.

-The first step is establishing a baseline for spend under management and the second step is to define the goals for increasing spend under management over a period of time.
+The first step is establishing a baseline for spend under management and the second step is to define the goals for increasing spend under management over time.

 Spend under management = Total spend managed by your team/ total cash out of the door.

-Obviously things like payroll, taxes, debt payments, regulatory payments, etc. should be removed from the total cash out of the door to get a true picture of total spend.
-This is the total addressable spend that can be managed by the Procurement team.
+Obviously, things like payroll, taxes, debt payments, regulatory payments, etc., should be removed from the total cash out of the door to get a true picture of total spending.
+This is the total addressable spend that the Procurement team can manage.

-In terms of setting the goals for increasing spend under management – it depends upon how strong is the current engagement and how fast you are able to increase engagement with stakeholders.
+In terms of setting the goals for increasing spend under management, it depends on how strong the current engagement is and how fast you can increase engagement with stakeholders.

-A 10% increase in spend management is a realistic goal to strive for.
+A 10% increase in spending management is a realistic goal to strive for.

 Savings Delivered

 Procurement cost savings is one of the most important metrics for the procurement department.
-If you are looking to scale the organization, then increased cost savings is one of the major drivers for that.
+If you want to scale the organization, then increased cost savings is one of the major drivers.

-If you are not familiar with procurement cost savings we have covered the topic here.
+If you are unfamiliar with procurement cost savings we have covered the topic here.

 Procurement cost savings are primarily classified into hard and soft cost savings.

-Hard cost savings are a reduction in the existing cost, i.e if you are reducing an existing budget line then that is considered hard cost savings.
+Hard cost savings are a reduction in the existing cost, i.e., reducing an existing budget line is considered hard cost savings.

-On the other hand, if you were able to negotiate a better cost but it doesn’t hit a budget line item then it is called soft savings or cost avoidance.
-For example, you were able to negotiate a cost increase from a vendor.
-So even though you were able to reduce an expense which the company would have incurred otherwise, the savings are counted towards the budget.
+On the other hand, if you could negotiate a better cost but it doesn’t hit a budget line item then it is called soft savings or cost avoidance.
+For example, you could negotiate a cost increase from a vendor.
+So even though you could reduce an expense the company would have incurred otherwise, the savings are counted towards the budget.

 The industry average for savings delivered is 6-8%

-If there is some procurement engagement, you might be already delivering some savings, for example, 5% of the spend under management.
+If there is procurement engagement, you might already be delivering some savings, for example, 5% of the spend under management.

-1. If you are getting some quick wins, the savings delivered on them are usually high.
-For example, it is not difficult to get a 10-15% cost reduction on low ticket items like office supplies.
+- If you are getting some quick wins, the savings delivered on them are usually high.
+For example, getting a 10-15% cost reduction on low-ticket items like office supplies is not difficult.

-2. Savings delivered varies by category and total spend for that category.
-For example, delivering 10% savings on $100,000 is feasible vs delivering 10% savings on $10M spend might not be feasible
+- Savings delivered vary by category and total spend for that category.
+For example, delivering 10% savings on $100,000 is feasible, whereas delivering 10% savings on $10M spent might not be feasible.

-Analyze your spend at a line level to estimate potential savings.
-So Instead of taking an average savings percentage, use existing spend data to understand the potential.
+Analyze your spending at a line level to estimate potential savings.
+So, Instead of taking an average savings percentage, use existing spending data to understand the potential.

 Employee Self-Service